snowplow/snowplowanalytics.com/_posts/2017-08-10-snowplow-r91-stonehenge-released-emr-etl-runner-robustness.md

 <h3 id="generate">2.3 Backend for a generate command</h3>

-This release also introduces a backend for a `generate` subcommand which will be able to generate the necessary [Dataflow Runner][df-runner] configuration files.
+This release also introduces a backend for a `generate` command which will be able to generate the necessary [Dataflow Runner][df-runner] configuration files.

 This command will be formally introduced in a subsequent release when we start to smoothly